 (f) Any variation in the bore diameter of the nozzles shall be tapered with a conical angle of less than 30°;

-(g) Place the nozzles with their axis parallel to that of the dilution tunnel making sure that the aspiration angle remains lower or equal to 15°;
+(g) Place the nozzles with their axis parallel to that of the sampling tunnel making sure that the aspiration angle remains lower or equal to 15°.

-(h) Clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.
+The testing facility shall clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.

 12.2.1.4.
 Particle Transfer Tube

 When the PN pre-classifier is not directly connected to the probe’s outlet, a suitable particle transfer tube (PTT) shall be used to transfer aerosol from the probe’s outlet to the PN pre-classifier’s inlet.
 When the PN pre-classifier is directly connected to the probe’s outlet, the PTT shall be used to transfer aerosol from the PN pre-classifier’s outlet to the sample conditioning system’s inlet.
-In any case, only a single PTT may be used and the testing facility shall ensure that its design meets the following requirements for both TPN10 and SPN10 sampling:
+In any case, only a single PTT may be used and its design shall meet the following requirements for both TPN10 and SPN10 sampling:

 (a) Use transfer tubes appropriately designed to minimise particle transport losses between the probe’s outlet and the PN pre-classifier’s inlet or the PN pre-classifier’s outlet and the sample conditioning system’s inlet;